Program Highlights for Montevideo, Uruguay

 This program focuses on Spanish Language, Latin American studies, gender and business.
 Explore the rich culture and contributions of the area known as the Rio de la Plata, which is the river and estuary that forms a border between Argentina and Uruguay.

 Courses such as Rio de la Plata - People and Culture Rio de la Plata: Latin American Social Revolutions, Cinema of Uruguay and Argentina, Latin American Cuisine, and Dances of Latin America will introduce you to these two "brother nations" and their political, economic, and lifestyle similarities and differences.
-The Spanish language courses allow you to complete up to one year of Spanish language coursework in one semester, or in the eight-week summer sessions.
+The Spanish language courses allow you to complete up to one year of Spanish language coursework in one semester.
 Well-known in Latin America as a progressive society, Uruguay is the right place to study gender and activism.
 You can take interesting and hands-on courses in business, viticulture, and health management.

 The program is based in Montevideo, the capital of Uruguay and a port city with a massive coastal promenade where locals enjoy strolling, exercising, and socializing.
 Known for its vibrant, laid-back lifestyle, the host city also offers a robust music, theater, and arts scene where many performances are held at Teatro Solis, Montevideo's renowned theatre built in 1856 or at the public festivals held at parks, plazas or La Rambla.
 USAC chose to locate the program in Uruguay due to its safety, political, financial, and economic stability.